“Wo men da che hao bu hao?” asked Ya Ting, my new travel buddy in Yunnan province, China.

 The first day was spent mainly getting through the part of the trail known as the 28 bends, which was an ascending trail, steep in some parts (but still nothing like the steepness of Adam’s Peak in Sri Lanka or Mt.
 Kinabalu in Borneo).

-That night was spent at Tea Horse Inn in a small town along the way after about 10km, or 5 hours, worth of hiking.
+That night was spent at Tea Horse Guesthouse in a small town along the way, after about 10km, or 5 hours, worth of hiking.

 That night we were invited by a couple of Korean tour guides to join for dinner, where I ended up being the incredibly under qualified translator between their broken English, to my broken Chinese, for Ya Ting.
 In that way, we all somehow managed to communicate.